 They are continually working to improve the lives of stroke survivors and their families who deserve the very best treatment and care.
 They deliver amazing, life-changing support to over 60,000 stroke survivors and their families each year.
 They also fund research to find better treatments, campaign for better care and help people understand how to spot and prevent stroke.
 This work is made possible by more than 4,000 talented volunteers and staff, their fantastic supporters and their strong relationships with the clinical and research community.

 They work with integrity, demonstrating their values as one combined passionate, innovative, respectful and professional team.

 Job Type: Fixed term until 31 March 2019 (Their services are contracted; they currently have funding for this contract until 31 March 2019).

 Interview Date: 22 October 2018 and 23 October 2018

 About the role:

-This is an exciting opportunity to work with stroke survivors and their families to support them following stroke and to raise stroke awareness in the local population.
+This is an exciting opportunity to work with stroke survivors and their families to deliver support following stroke.

-You may have experience of the following: Stroke Recovery Service Coordinator, Support Coordinator, Service Coordinator, Health Care, Stroke Recovery, Third Sector, Charity, Advice, Administration etc.
+You may have experience of the following: Communication Support Coordinator, Service Coordinator, Health Care, Stroke Recovery, Third Sector, Charity, Charities, NFP, Not for Profit, Support Coordinator, Advice, Support Coordinator etc.